Fundy Footpath Hike, NB: A Complete Guide

 Be sure to take lightweight hiking poles.

 I thought I had read beforehand that there were bear boxes, but I never saw one.
-So take a carabiner or two, a length of rope, and a waterproof bag to store your food.
+So take a carabiner or two -a length of rope, and a waterproof bag to store your food.
 You’ll have to hang it every night.

 I think a tent is a far preferable choice to a camping hammock for this hike, especially after my experience with the most inconsiderate campers of all time.

-Take a camping stove
+Take a camping stove.

 Reportedly bug repellent is a necessity but apart from biting flies one night, I didn’t ever see many bugs.
 That’s the beauty of going in late August.

-Good rain gear and a rain hat is a necessity.
+Good rain gear and a rain hat is a important.
 So is a backpack rain cover.
 Clothing should be quick dry.
 Take something warm and windproof for its cool in the mornings by mid-August.
 I love the Patagonia down sweater.

 Take a cellphone battery charger if you want to talk to people every night.
 All the campsites I stayed at had good cell signals, probably bounced over from Nova Scotia.